omaraflak/APDU-Library/README.md

 }
 ```

-Once the device opened, use the `APDU` class to send and receive APDUs data.
+Once the device opened, use the `APDU` class to send and receive APDUs commands.
 If you want to perform a **select** command, you would do :

 ```c++